 Proposal Permit: Required

 The Lily Pool is open seasonally from mid-April through mid-November.
-It is also closed the Friday, Saturday and Sunday during the Air and Water Show.
+It is also closed on Friday, Saturday, and Sunday during the Air and Water Show and select holiday weekends (Memorial Day, 4th of July, Labor Day).

 The site was originally part of a Victorian garden built in 1889 that displayed tropical lilies and other aquatic plants.
 When the Victorian-style garden fell out of popularity, the Lily Pool fell into disrepair until 1936 when Alfred Caldwell redesigned the pool and its surrounding area.